Skip to content

 Maybe you’re divorced or can’t get along with your spouse anymore.

-The other difference is you’re now having panic attacks MORE than one time per week.
+The other difference is you’re now having panic attacks MORE than once per week.

 Occupational and social impairment, with deficiencies in most areas, such as work, school, family relations, judgment, thinking, or mood, due to such symptoms as: suicidal ideation; obsessional rituals which interfere with routine activities; speech intermittently illogical, obscure, or irrelevant; near-continuous panic or depression affecting the ability to function independently, appropriately and effectively; impaired impulse control (such as unprovoked irritability with periods of violence); spatial disorientation; neglect of personal appearance and hygiene; difficulty in adapting to stressful circumstances (including work or a work like setting); inability to establish and maintain effective relationships.

-The 70% rating for anxiety has very severe symptoms and is a big jump from the 50% level.
+The 70% anxiety VA rating has very severe symptoms and is a big jump from the 50% level.

 Notice the keyword change to “Deficiencies in Most Areas.”